gottacatchenall/thesis_proposal/README.md

 # Chapter Four: MetacommunityDynamics.jl: a virtual laboratory for community ecology

+## Context

+Building models for ecological forecasting is an imperative [@Dietze2018IteNea], but before applying forecasting methods to actual data, we need a way to determine the efficacy of different forecasting methods.
+We need a software library like this to generate synthetic data from a _known_ set of mechanisms and parameters to test our methods for parameter inference and forecasting on a system with _known_ ground-truth dynamics  to assess the effectiveness of these inference and forecasting methods.

 ## Objective

 The final chapter consists of a collection of modules in the `Julia`